-At SIFMA’s FMS Regional June conference in Chicago, a representative from FINRA informed the attendees that FINRA had just issued Regulatory Notice 23-11 seeking comment on a Concept Proposal for a Liquidity Risk Management Rule.
+Effective monitoring of liquidity and funding risks is a vital component of broker-dealers’ financial responsibility and has long been a focus for FINRA’s financial supervision programs.
+At SIFMA’s FMS Regional June 2023 conference, a representative from FINRA informed the attendees that FINRA had just issued Regulatory Notice 23-11 seeking comment on a Concept Proposal for a Liquidity Risk Management Rule (listed as Rule 4610).
 In Notice 23-11, FINRA indicated existing rules may not go far enough to protect the market and brokerage customers during times of market stress.
 Recent stress events include market volatility during the pandemic in 2020 and in 2021 around “meme stocks.”

 Currently, brokerages must comply with the Securities and Exchange Commission’s net capital rule, ensuring they have sufficient minimum capital and liquid assets to promptly satisfy their obligations to customers and other creditors, and the SEC’s Customer Protection Rule, protecting customer funds and securities by requiring “segregation of fully paid securities and funds held for customers, and prohibiting the use of those funds and securities to support the broker-dealers’ proprietary activities.”